Devon and Somerset Fire and Rescue Service: Performance

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-The inspection investigated how well the service performs in each of three areas.
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspections investigate how well the service performs in each of three areas.
 On a scale of outstanding, good, requires improvement and inadequate, Devon and Cornwall Fire and Rescue Service was rated as follows:

 Mutual assistance

 The Fire and Rescue Services Act 2004 gives fire services the power to assist other fire services or fire authorities in what is known as mutual assistance.

 The fire services that adjoin the Devon and Somerset Fire and Rescue Service are: